 As you’ve probably noticed, we often talk about the importance of making your book look as good on the outside as it is on the inside.
 This involves choosing the right format, writing a good blurb, choosing appropriate fonts, and of course, designing a great cover.
 Self-publishing is so reliant on self-promotion that you can’t afford not to have a killer front cover.

 Of course, this whole article is based on the assumption that you’re not a photographer or graphic designer yourself.
 If you are, then count yourself very lucky; your job as an author just got a whole lot easier!
 In fact, you can probably skip this article.
-If you plan on getting visual material for you cover online however, read on!
+If you plan on getting visual material for your cover online, however, read on!

 What You Should Know About Copyright in the UK